Joscelyn Godwin: Biography

 He was educated as a chorister at Christ Church Cathedral School, Oxford, then at Radley College (Music Scholar), and Magdalene College, Cambridge (Music Scholar; B.A., 1965, Mus.
 B., 1966, M.A.
 1969).
+Moving to the US in 1966 he studied musicology at Cornell University, taught at Cleveland State University for two years, and then joined the Colgate University Music Department in 1971.
+He retired from Colgate in 2016 as Professor of Music Emeritus.